Treer/GDExtension_Delaunator/README.md

 ## Suggested work remaining
 Help appreciated... or a link to an existing GDExtensions Delaunator project!

-* Github actions, so nobody needs to setup a build environment to use this
+* [x] Github actions, so nobody needs to setup a build environment to use this
-* C# bindings
+* [ ] C# bindings
-* Optimization (lots of low-hanging memory gains if delaunator_cpp is switched to operating on Godot types directly)
+* [ ] Optimization (lots of low-hanging memory gains if delaunator_cpp is switched to operating on Godot types directly)
-* Godot example project
+* [ ] Godot example project

 ## Licence

 MIT License

 Copyright 2022 Treer
+Copyright 2020 Andrew Bell
 Copyright 2018 Volodymyr Bilonenko
 Copyright 2017 Mapbox